jprobinson/copycat-imap/README.md

-Copycat IMAP
+# Copycat IMAP
 =============

-Copycat is a tool to sync two or more email inboxes.
+Copycat is a tool to replicate an Email inbox to one or more child

 It can be ran to sync a single time or run as a background process to sync and then wait for change updates from the server.